bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/03-Reducers/README.md

 ## Setup

-Copy the `src` directory from the unsolved folder into `00-practice-app` before you begin.
+Copy the `src` directory from the activity folder into `00-practice-app` before you begin.

 ## Expected Behavior

 When the tests are run, all of them should pass.